pxc/gitbook/text/17_Git_Treeishes/0_ Git_Treeishes.markdown

 ### Tree Pointer ###

 This disambiguates a commit from the tree that it points to.
-If you want the sha that a commit points to, you can add the '^{tree}' spec to the end of it.
+If you want the SHA that a commit points to, you can add the '^{tree}' spec to the end of it.

 	master^{tree}

 ### Blob Spec ###

-If you want the sha of a particular blob, you can add the blob path at the end of the treeish, like so:
+If you want the SHA of a particular blob, you can add the blob path at the end of the treeish, like so:

 	master:/path/to/file